Derived from: Calcium Carbonate

 • Best management protocol for salts

-• Calcium is the only “counter” ion for sodium management
+• Organic calcium for plants is the only “counter” ion for sodium management

 • Excellent tool for soil reclamation